-22. Resident's belongings Residents belongings are all and not exclusively, items such as clothing, footwear (which must be clearly and permanently named), small furniture, ornamental items, pictures and photos, equipment such as smart phones, laptops, wheelchairs, zimmer frames, etc. All rooms in the home are furnished with electric profiling bed, wardrobe, chest of draws, bedside cabinet, armchair and other necessary furnishings and equipment.
+Residents belongings are all and not exclusively, items such as clothing, footwear (which must be clearly and permanently named), small furniture, ornamental items, pictures and photos, equipment such as smart phones, laptops, wheelchairs, zimmer frames, etc. All rooms in the home are furnished with electric profiling bed, wardrobe, chest of draws, bedside cabinet, armchair and other necessary furnishings and equipment.
 Furniture and equipment provided are compliant with various regulation such as Fire Safety, Infection Prevention and Control, electrical safety, etc. and are regularly checked and if required serviced.
-The home encourages residents to personalise their rooms with their own belongings, however, any bigger items such as armchairs and furniture must be agreed by the manager or deputy manager and the facilities manager in advance as: a) Too many items of furniture may cause difficulty with assistance such hoisting; or b) Be a trip hazard PART 2 23.
-Resident's belongings (cont.) c) Be a fire hazard where for example an armchair is very old and the fabric is not fire resistant as per current standards d) Is in a state that cannot be cleaned and may jeopardise infection prevention and control e) Electrical items that when checked are considered to be a fire hazard will not be allowed in the home On admission resident's belongings are listed in their care plan as well as photographed, especially items such as jewels, therefore, resident's representative must inform the nurse in charge when new items are brought in or any taken away. are medicines that can be bought 'over the counter' without doctor's presentative on the NHS such as Paraectamed Number counter 24.
-'Homely Remedies' / Over the Counter (OTC) Medicines prescription on the NHS, such as Paracetamol, Nurofen, cough medicines, Senokot, etc., often cheaper than NHS prescription.
-Until recently 'home remedies' were prescribed for older people by GPs on the NHS, however, as from 2018, changes have been made by the government that' home remedies' are no longer prescribed by doctors on the NHS and the cost must be borne by the people who need them.
+The home encourages residents to personalise their rooms with their own belongings, however, any bigger items such as armchairs and furniture must be agreed by the manager or deputy manager and the facilities 23.
+Resident's manager in advance as: belongings a) Too many items of furniture may cause difficulty with assistance such hoisting; or b) Be a trip hazard c) Be a fire hazard where for example an armchair is very old and the fabric is not fire resistant as per current standards PART 2 d) Is in a state that cannot be cleaned and may jeopardise infection prevention and control e) Electrical items that when checked are considered to be a fire hazard will not be allowed in the home On admission resident's belongings are listed in their care plan as well as photographed, especially items such as jewels, therefore, resident's representative must discuss in advance with the nurse in charge when new items are brought in or any taken away. are medicines that can be bought 'over the counter' without doctor's prescription on the NHS, such as Paracetamol, Nurofen, cough 23.
+'Homely medicines, Senokot, etc., often cheaper than NHS prescription.
+Until Remedies'/ recently 'home remedies' were prescribed for older people by GPs on the Over the NHS, however, as from 2018, changes have been made by the Counter (OTC) government that' home remedies' are no longer prescribed by doctors on Medicines the NHS and the cost must be borne by the people who need them.
 In cases where a doctor prescribes 'home remedies' on the NHS, then there will be no additional charge to the resident.
 The Terms of Business (TOB) and Conditions: The acceptance of a person to stay in this home involves a special relationship of intimate care, you are assured that we do our utmost to care for our service users with dignity and respect in all circumstances.
 However, to do so we have to ensure compliance with extensive regulated activities, premises and staff at a substantial financial cost and therefore, we have to define the relationship in business terms.
 All contracts whether verbal or written are entered into by the home, subject to the following conditions of admission which have been devised for our mutual benefit.
-PART 3 1.
-Fees and Charges by information to the home obtaining relevant information from other service providers including general practitioner and / or hospital consultant on the state of their health together with any treatment required to enable the home to assess if the home will be able to meet the needs of a prospective service user and the level of care, treatment and support required, which will also enable the home to determine the fee.
-Residents and their representatives are additionally provided with our Privacy Notice together with these TOB.
-Fees at date of admission are as stated and agreed in Part 1 of these Terms and are due for payment within 7 days of the date of invoice.